 Bijapur is a place that is redolent of the past.
 The architecture of the city and its innumerable monuments tell tourists the story of a city that once had a rich culture and heritage.
-It is located at a distance of 521 kilometers from Bangalore and time may have stripped much of Bijapur's splendor, but its mosques, minarets and forts still stand testimony to a grand past.
+It is located at a distance of 521 km from Bangalore and time may have stripped much of Bijapur's splendour, but its mosques, minarets and forts still stand testimony to a grand past.

-The Region's History and More
+The Region's History And More

 A peek into history tells us that Bijapur owes much of its glorious past to the Adil Shah dynasty.
 Yusuf Adil Shah founded the independent city of Bijapur in 1490 and a succession of kings added to his legacy to build some magnificent architecture.

 Any mention of Bijapur would be incomplete without referring to the Gol Gumbaz.
-The tomb of Adil Shah, the Gol Gumbaz has a grand tomb, second in size only to St Peter's Basilica.
+The tomb of Adil Shah, the Gol Gumbaz is a grand tomb, second in size only to St Peter's Basilica.
 Other important monuments include Malik-e-Maidan, one of the world's largest medieval cannons, the high tower of Upli Buruj and Chand Bawdi, the huge city tank with a capacity to hold 20 million liters of water.

 The city also has remnants of an ancient citadel, fort and a sprawling outer city with tombs, mosques and other structures.
 The Mughal influence is juxtaposed by the towering Chalukya temples of Aihole, Pattadakal and Badami which are located close to Bijapur.

-Best time to Visit Bijapur
+Best Time To Visit Bijapur

 October to March is the ideal time to explore the beauty of Bijapur.